mjfusa/WPF-MSIX-Detect/readme.md

 ## Detecting if running in an MSIX container

-If running in an MSIX container, the app will have an identity.
-Use Win32 [GetCurrentPackageFullName](https://docs.microsoft.com/en-us/windows/win32/api/appmodel/nf-appmodel-getcurrentpackagefullname) API to determine if app has identity.
+If running in an MSIX container, the app will have a package name.
+Use Win32 [GetCurrentPackageFullName](https://docs.microsoft.com/en-us/windows/win32/api/appmodel/nf-appmodel-getcurrentpackagefullname) API to determine if app has package name.
 Alternatively, you can call the Windows Runtime API [Package.Current](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.package.current).
-This API throws an exception if not running in an MSIX container.
+This API throws an exception if the app does not have a package.

 ## .NET 5 and 6 and Windows Runtime.